 We sponsor defined benefit pension plans around the world.
 Pension expense for the defined benefit pension plans sponsored by us is determined based upon a number of actuarial assumptions, including an expected long-term rate of return on assets and discount rate.
 The use of these assumptions makes our pension expense and our cash contributions subject to year-to-year volatility.
-As of December 31, 2011, 2010 and 2009, the defined benefit pension plans were underfunded by approximately \$114.7 million, \$99.6 million and \$103.4 million, respectively, based on the actuarial methods and assumptions utilized for purposes of the applicable accounting rules and interpretations.
+As of December 31, 2012, 2011 and 2010, the defined benefit pension plans were underfunded by approximately \$163.7 million, \$114.7 million and \$99.6 million, respectively, based on the actuarial methods and assumptions utilized for purposes of the applicable accounting rules and interpretations.
 We have experienced volatility in our pension expense and our cash contributions to our defined benefit pension plans.
-In 2011, pension expense was \$12.5 million, an increase of approximately \$1.4 million from 2010, and cash contributions were \$24.4 million, an increase of approximately \$3.5 million from 2010.
-We estimate our 2012 pension expense for our defined benefit plans will increase to approximately \$16.6 million.
+In 2012, pension expense was \$20.1 million, an increase of approximately \$7.6 million from 2011, and cash contributions were \$8.5 million, a decrease of approximately \$15.9 million from 2011.
+We estimate our 2013 pension expense for our defined benefit plans will increase to approximately \$21.5 million.
 In the event that actual results differ from the actuarial assumptions or the actuarial assumptions are changed, the funded status of our defined benefit pension plans may change and any such deficiency could result in additional charges to equity and an increase in our future pension expense and cash contributions.

-• Environmental liabilities could potentially adversely impact us and our affiliates.
+· Environmental liabilities could potentially adversely impact us and our affiliates.